Christian von Steven: Career

-He studied at the Royal Academy of Turku, Sweden and at Jena, Saxe-Weimar, before studying medicine at Saint Petersburg University.
+He studied at the Royal Academy of Turku in Sweden and at Jena in Saxe-Weimar, before studying medicine at Saint Petersburg University in Russia.

 The senior Russian sericulture (silk farming) inspector Friedrich August Marschall von Bieberstein employed Steven as his assistant in 1800.
 He inspected sericulture in the Caucasus, progressing to deputy senior inspector of sericulture in 1806.

 In 1812, he participated in the creation of the Nikitsky Botanical Garden at Nikita in Crimea, which he directed until 1827.
 After von Bieberstein's death in 1826 Steven was appointed senior inspector of sericulture in southern Russia, and Nicolai Anders von Hartwiss became director of the Botanical Garden, with Steven remaining as supervisor.
 He retired in 1850.

 In 1815, he was elected a corresponding member of the Royal Swedish Academy of Sciences.

-In his later life Steven studied the flora of Crimea, where he settled, but he had also collected numerous specimens from the Lower Volga area at the start of his career.
+In his later life, Steven studied the flora of Crimea, where he settled, but he had also collected numerous specimens from the Lower Volga area at the start of his career.

 Expeditions

-In the spring 1800 von Bieberstein and Steven departed from Saint Petersburg to Moscow, where they stayed for several weeks with Christian Friedrich Stephan the director of the Moscow Apothecary garden and professor of chemistry and botany at the Medical-Surgical Academy.
+In the spring of 1800, von Bieberstein and Steven departed from Saint Petersburg to Moscow, where they stayed for several weeks with Christian Friedrich Stephan, the director of the Moscow Apothecary garden and professor of chemistry and botany at the Medical-Surgical Academy.

 They made their way to Kizlyar, collecting in Astrakhan, Sarepta, and between the Volga and the Don Rivers.

-In 1806 Steven visited the Lower Volga again, including Sarepta, Saratov, Norka and the area between the Volga and Medveditsa Rivers.
+In 1806, Steven visited the Lower Volga again, including Sarepta, Saratov, Norka and the area between the Volga and Medveditsa Rivers.

-In 1807 Steven moved to Simferopol, Crimea, but returned to Sarepta and Kamyshin in 1811, and Astrakhan in 1816.
+In 1807, Steven moved to Simferopol, Crimea, but returned to Sarepta and Kamyshin in 1811, and Astrakhan in 1816.